 We study how people make judgments and decisions, and how they interact with their environment to create innovative and adaptive solutions to the obstacles or dilemmas they encounter.
-We also seek to understand both how those behaviours and decision processes impact their health and well-being as well as that of others, their achievements and capabilities.
+We also seek to understand how and when interactivity may promote better judgment, decision-making, and problem-solving performance.

 Topic include (but are not limited to): vaccination decision-making, career decision-making, responsibility judgments, probability judgments and statistical reasoning, choice framing effects, the ethics of nudging, risk communication, insight problem solving, numeracy or the ability to think with numbers, the role of intuition in thinking and decision-making, motivation in the workplace and behavioural change, job performance, daily time management, procrastination, personal productivity.